ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/expose_APIs_published_from_catalog.md

 ---
 {{< alert title="Public beta" color="warning" >}}This feature is currently **experimental**, and it is available for a technical preview only by way of a Docker image.{{< /alert >}}

-Before you start, you must create a Service account in AMPLIFY Central to use this feature.
+Before you start, you must create a Service account in Amplify Central to use this feature.
 To learn more see, [Create a service account](/docs/central/cli_central/cli_install/#create-a-service-account).

 ## Set up the connection to AMPLIFY

 1. Log in to the Joomla!
 Administrator Interface (JAI), and click **Components** > **API Portal** > **AMPLIFY**.
-2. Enter your `Client ID`, from your AMPLIFY Central Service (DOSA) account, in the **Client ID** field.
+2. Enter your `Client ID`, from your Amplify Central Service (DOSA) account, in the **Client ID** field.
 3. Enter the content of your private key (from the key pair generated for the DOSA Account) in the **Private key** field.
 4. Click **Test connection**.